In this quick tutorial, we’ll focus on how to add a path to the Linux PATH variable.

 2. PATH Variable

-The PATH variable is an environment variable that contains an ordered list of paths that Unix will search for executables when running a command.
+The PATH variable is an environment variable that contains an ordered list of paths that Linux will search for executables when running a command.
 Using these paths means that we do not have to specify an absolute path when running a command.

 For example, if we want to print Hello, world!, the command echo can be used rather than /bin/echo so long as /bin is in PATH: